 An assessment of the constraints to site detection is made to assist in formulating a view as to the effectiveness of the field inspection to find Aboriginal sites and cultural materials.
 It also assists in the forming of a view of the likelihood of concealed sites keeping in mind a site specific knowledge of the impacts that European land uses and natural processes may have had on the 'survivability' of Aboriginal sites in a Development Area.
 The constraints to site detection in regions such as northern NSW are almost always most influenced by post European settlement land uses and in some areas by natural erosion processes.
 The area of surface exposure and the degree of surface visibility within exposed surfaces are usually the product of 'recent' land uses e.g. ploughing, road construction, natural erosion and accelerated (manmade) erosion (McDonald et al 1990:92).

-Extensive ground disturbance was identified over most of the Development Area, particularly those areas south of Lot 230 DP104797.
-Ground surface visibility was extremely low over most of the survey area (< 5%).
+Extensive ground disturbance was identified over most of the Development Area, particularly the small residential Lots in the north of the Development Area along Bylong Road, and most of 6A DP161273.
+Ground surface visibility was low over most of the survey area (< 15%).